The procurement strategy

 Bidding rules relating to lots

-In the interests of market sustainability, and subject to receiving sufficient bids and to the outcome of the evaluation of responses to the invitation to tender, PSAA expects to award no more than 35% of the aggregate value of its total portfolio (and potentially a lesser maximum percentage) to any single supplier.
+In the interests of market sustainability, and subject to receiving sufficient bids and to the outcome of the evaluation of responses to the invitation to tender, PSAA expects to award no more than 34% of the aggregate value of its total portfolio (and potentially a lesser maximum percentage) to any single supplier.
 Ideally PSAA wants to enter into long term contracts with a larger number of suppliers than we do currently, reflecting a more balanced distribution of work.
-Our lot structure will aim to enable this, subject to us receiving sufficient bids.
-The exact number of lots that any successful bidder could be awarded will be set out in the invitation to tender documents.
+Our lot structure and bidding rules will aim to enable this, subject to us receiving sufficient bids.
+The exact number of lots that any successful bidder could be awarded will be set out in the procurement documents.

-Bidders will be required to indicate the maximum amount of work per annum that they are able/would be willing to deliver, as a percentage of PSAA’s total work based on 2021/22 scale fees.
+Bidders will be required to indicate the maximum amount of work per annum that they are able/would be willing to deliver, as a percentage of PSAA’s total work based on ABNV.
 Where a bidder submits bids for multiple lots, this information would be used by PSAA to ensure that any bidder is not awarded work in excess of its stated capacity.
-In addition, bidders will be permitted to indicate that, should they win a lot, their bids for smaller sized lots are to be withdrawn.
+In the event of PSAA receiving insufficient bids, a supplier may be awarded more than 34% where they indicate they have such capacity.

 Bidders will not be required to bid for all lots.
 However, they will be able to bid for all lots which fall within the range which they have specified as their maximum capacity.